MetaLex-Tech/MetaVesT/README.md

 ## Initiating a MetaVesT Framework

-Each MetaVesT framework is designed to be on a per-BORG or more general per-authority basis.
+Each MetaVesT framework is designed to be on a per-entity or more general per-authority basis.

 A MetaVesT framework is initiated by calling `deployMetavestAndController()` in `MetaVesTFactory`, supplying:

-`_authority`: address of the `authority` who will have the ability to call the functions in the MetaVesTController (including creating and updating MetaVesTs within the framework) such as a BORG.
+`_authority`: address of the `authority` who will have the ability to call the functions in the MetaVesTController (including creating and updating MetaVesTs within the framework) such as a cyberCORP.

-`_dao`: DAO governance contract address which exercises control over ability of 'authority' to call certain functions via imposing conditions through 'updateFunctionCondition'
+`_dao`: governance contract address which exercises control over ability of 'authority' to call certain functions via imposing conditions through 'updateFunctionCondition'

 `_vestingAllocationFactory`: factory contract address which will be used to create each vesting allocation in this MetaVesT framework